maerts/KeywordBot/README.md

 run bestfixnupdate.bat to update prerequisites/dependencies.
 If you've followed the install guide carefully, everything should update correctly.

 From here you'll want a new bot account that is ONLY connected to the server(s) you want notifications on.
 Open options.txt (preferably in Notepad++, regular notepad can fuck things up) and replace the placeholder email/password with your own.

-run _run_KeywordBot.bat, should see a command prompt with "Connected!" and list of servers the bot's account is connected to.
+Finally run _run_KeywordBot.bat, should see a command prompt with "Connected!" and list of servers the bot's account is connected to.